-If you're anything like us, you don't want to stop eating tomatoes when summer is over — but you don't particularly want to eat tasteless tomatoes either.
+If you're anything like us, you don't want to stop eating tomatoes, even when they're not in season — but you don't particularly want to eat tasteless tomatoes either.

 1. ROAST THEM